-2019 is the year of pre-loved fashion—and we know you’re going to absolutely love this movement as much as we do at Current Boutique!
+2019 is the year of pre-loved fashion, and we know you’re going to absolutely love this movement as much as we do at Current Boutique!

 Do you want to strut your stuff in high-end, luxury brands?

-Do you want to wear the hottest trends and the most classic styles?
+And want to wear the hottest trends and the most classic styles?

 Do you want to invest in quality clothing and accessories that will actually

-Do you want to promote a more sustainable, eco-friendly closet?
+And do you want to promote a more sustainable, eco-friendly closet?